dhutapratama/docs/mail.md

 <a name="additional-symfony-transports"></a>
 ### Additional Symfony Transports

-Laravel includes support for some existing Symfony maintained mail transports like Mailgun and Postmark.
-However, you may wish to extend Laravel with support for additional Symfony maintained transports.
-You can do so by requiring the necessary Symfony mailer via Composer and registering the transport with Laravel.
+Lets includes support for some existing Symfony maintained mail transports like Mailgun and Postmark.
+However, you may wish to extend Lets with support for additional Symfony maintained transports.
+You can do so by requiring the necessary Symfony mailer via Composer and registering the transport with Lets.
 For example, you may install and register the "Sendinblue" Symfony mailer:

 ```none
 composer require symfony/sendinblue-mailer